mswSoftArts/IntervalMerge/README.md

 - Implementation of a Interval model class which will represent an single Interval
 - Input will be provided hard coded via array.
 - Output will be on console.
+- Writing unit tests first (TDD).

 ### Implementation

+At this stage the Interval model and comparer is already implemented.
+We clean up this flaw by writing tests now.

+- First remove unnecessary main test
+- Unit Test of IntervalComparer makes no sence, since Implementation details are in derived IComparer are private to comparer class.
+This will automatically be tested in IntervalService functions.
+-